 ESTPs are likely to trust INTPs who can be straightforward and live in the present.

-Because both ESTP and INTP personalities are Perceiving, they adapt more easily to change.
+Because both INTP and ESTP personalities are Perceiving, they adapt more easily to change.
 Their “go-with-the-flow” attitude makes it easy for them to adjust to new situations.
 As long as any communication difficulties and conflicts are sorted out, they will easily manage.

-ESTPs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and ESTP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ESTPs should avoid overcrowding INTPs; give them space and allow them to work on their own.

-ESFPs and INTPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives.
+INTP and ESTP types can encourage and motivate each other in their personal and professional lives.

 ESTPs can motivate INTPs by appreciating their positive results and encouraging them to dream big.